cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 - **Multiple Options:** Whether you're looking to create a series of similar 1/1s or a range of diverse 1/1s, Maize offers the flexibility needed for your creative vision.
 - **Creating Sprites and NFTs:** Maize assists in generating sprites, NFTs, metadata, and the necessary bulk upload files for LooperLands.
 - **From NFTs to Sprites:** If you have pre-minted NFTs, Maize can help convert these into sprites, with metadata properties set up as key-value pairs.

+#### Accessing Maize Premium Features
+**Maize Premium NFT:** To use the 1/1 generation features of Maize, you must have the Maize Premium NFT, which you can purchase for 55 LRC [here](https://loopexchange.art/collection/maize-access).

 For more insights into Maize's capabilities and how to use it, refer to the [documentation](https://maizehelps.art/docs/tutorials/one-of-one-creation/generate-one-of-one-loopers).